-Prior to graduation, the thesis student will give an oral defense.
+Prior to graduation, the thesis student will give an oral defense, which is opened to the public.
 In this defense, the student will give a 30 to 45 minutes presentation of his/her thesis to the RAC.
 After the thesis presentation, the student will be questioned by the committee on both the thesis, and the subject matter related to the thesis topic.
+The committee will then meet in private and vote to reach a pass/fail decision.
+For the student to pass the defense, each member of the Advisory Committee must concur, as affirmed by signing the CEAS "Record of Oral Defense" form.

-Please go to the link and print out PDF forms to submit to the College of Engineering Graduate Studies Office (665 Baldwin). http://ceas.uc.edu/Graduate_Studies/CurrentStudents/GraduationRequirements.html Scroll down the page to CEAS Thesis Defense Form.
+PDF forms documenting the defense must be submitted by the student to the CEAS Graduate Studies Office (665 Baldwin), and are available at the site: CEAS student forms portal.
+Scroll down the page to CEAS Thesis Defense Form.